-It’s normal to assume that the quality of a ping pong racket deteriorates depending on the frequency of use.
-However, while this may be true , it’s more accurate to say that proper maintenance goes a long way to significantly slow down this deterioration process.
+A lot of people assume that the quality of a ping pong racket deteriorates according to the frequency of use.
+However, while this may be true , it is safe to say that proper maintenance goes a long way to significantly slow down this deterioration process.

-The rubber coming off the blade, or the handle breaking accidentally doesn’t necessarily affect that.
-However, keeping every small but significant part of the paddle alive is.
-Little things such as dust, accumulating on the surface of the blade over a period of time could compromise the springiness or gripping ability of the rubber and prevent your shots from going where you placed them.
+The rubber coming off the blade or the handle breaking accidentally will no doubt affect the quality of a paddle to some degree , however , little things such as dust accumulating on the surface of the blade over a period of time could have a more greater effect on the overall lifespan and effectiveness of a racket.

-There are more than one ways to clean your paddle, and each method requires a certain amount of know-how and delicacy.
-If you engage one method with an uneducated skill set, you might end up damaging the paddle you’re so intent on preserving.
+There are more than one ways to clean your paddle and each method requires a certain amount of know-how.
+If you engage one method with an uneducated skill set, you might end up damaging the paddle you’re intent on preserving.

 The methods discussed thus will be based on the solution used, in what quantity they should be used and how they are best applied.